sethadam1/ViewFish/README.md

 * sub &mdash; wrap output in sub tags

 ### Multi-argument functions
-Small Axe templates support multi-argument functions in the format `{{var|function:arg1:arg2:arg3}}`.
+ViewFish templates support multi-argument functions in the format `{{var|function:arg1:arg2:arg3}}`.
 Currently, you can use the following functions:

 * substr:offset:length, e.g. `{{str|substr:3:10}}`

 You can also use the shortcut function `ellipsis` to trim a string if it exceeds the argument.
 For example, `{{var|ellipsis:18}}` will trim and append "..." to a $var only if it exceeds 18 characters in length, including spaces.

 ### Extention
-Small Axe can handle other functions in templates using the extend() method.
+ViewFish can handle other functions in templates using the extend() method.
 For example:
 *$t->extend(['function1','function2','function3']);*
 will add additional functionality to the templating process.

 A few notes: functions will only work if they 1) accept a string with no further arguments and 2) return a string.
-The functions that Small Axe Templating is known to support are: `addcslashes, addslashes, bin2hex, chop, chr, chunk_split, convert_cyr_string, convert_uudecode, convert_uuencode, count_chars, crc32, crypt, get_html_translation_table, hex2bin, html_entity_decode, htmlentities, htmlspecialchars_decode, lcfirst, ltrim, metaphone, money_format, ord, quotemeta, rtrim, sha1, soundex, str_rot13, str_word_count, stripcslashes, strlen, strrev, strtok, floatval, ceil, floor`
+The functions that ViewFish Templating is known to support are: `addcslashes, addslashes, bin2hex, chop, chr, chunk_split, convert_cyr_string, convert_uudecode, convert_uuencode, count_chars, crc32, crypt, get_html_translation_table, hex2bin, html_entity_decode, htmlentities, htmlspecialchars_decode, lcfirst, ltrim, metaphone, money_format, ord, quotemeta, rtrim, sha1, soundex, str_rot13, str_word_count, stripcslashes, strlen, strrev, strtok, floatval, ceil, floor`

-Small Axe will **not** accept the functions _exec(), system(), passthru(),_ or _shell_exec()_ as these functions can create dangerous execution conditions.
+ViewFish will **not** accept the functions _exec(), system(), passthru(),_ or _shell_exec()_ as these functions can create dangerous execution conditions.

 ### Other syntax
 `{{date|format}}` is supported, where format is an unquoted string using the arguments at php.net/date.

 ### Comments
-Small Axe templates support multiline comments wrapped in either `{* curly brace star tags *}` Smarty style tags or `/* C style comments */`.
+ViewFish templates support multiline comments wrapped in either `{* curly brace star tags *}` Smarty style tags or `/* C style comments */`.
 They will be stripped from the rendered template.

-Small Axe templates also support single line comments using the `// double slash` syntax.
+ViewFish templates also support single line comments using the `// double slash` syntax.

 ### Dynamic Placeholders
-Dynamics placeholders will be replaced in the rendered template, but accept no arguments.
+Dynamic placeholders will be replaced in the rendered template, but accept no arguments.

 * `[[year]]` will display the current year.
 * `[[uniqid]]` will generate a unique - [but not unguessable](https://www.php.net/uniqid) - identifier.